sergiooncode/conversational-agent/README.md

 environment variable ELEVEN_LABS_API_KEY with a valid API key for the Eleven Labs API is necessary to use the Text-to-Speech endpoint on `/api/conversations/<conversation_id>/follow-up-speech/`.
 They can be added in the file `.env.local` after creating the file doing `touch .env.local`.
-The `make recreate` above should create an empty `.env.local` file.
+The comamnd `make recreate` above will create an empty `.env.local` file.

 Note: there is a `How to test` section with cURL commands to test.